 You would almost think that God would feel like a boy feels about his baby sister.
 He doesn’t want her to come near his toys.
 She just breaks them, sticks them in her mouth, or does something else to spoil his fun.
 You would think He would want to keep us as far away from His “stuff” as possible.
 After all, why let us be close to it since we’re likely to mess things up anyway.

-1. We are entrusted with His goods.
+1. We are __________________ with His goods.

 But that is not how He feels.
 He wants us to enjoy the good things too.
 God has given each of us a part of His possessions: some have a house or a car, some have a cassette recorder, and maybe some just have the clothes on their backs.
 Matt.25:14 says “It will be like a man going on a journey, who called his servants and entrusted his property to them.”
 Wouldn’t it be easy if He had just left it at that?
 But He doesn’t.